openedx/repo-tools/README.md

     $ source venv/bin/activate
     $ pip install -r requirements.txt

-You'll also need to grab a personal access token from Github (go to
-<https://github.com/settings/applications> to create one) and create an
-`auth.yaml` file of the form:

-    user: "<your github username>"
-    token: "<your personal access token>"

 `people.yaml` contains the mapping between GitHub username and the canonical entry for AUTHORS files.
-It also has information about whether the person has signed a contributor agreement or is covered by the institution for which they work.
+It also has information about whether the person has signed a contributor agreement or is covered by the institution they work for.

 # author-check

 A commandline utility for checking for consistency between committers, people who have signed a contributor agreement and people in the AUTHORS file.

+author-check needs a different authentication mechanism than `~/.netrc`.
+Create an `auth.yaml` file of the form:

+    user: "<your github username>"
+    token: "<your personal access token>"

+Various ways to invoke `author_check.py`:

     $ ./author_check.py <owner>/<repo>
     audits the given repo